Jurassic Park III: Filming

 Johnston thought about quitting the project on a few occasions because of uncertainty about how the film would turn out, considering that it did not have a finished script.
 He said that making the film was "a living hell on a daily basis", and that shooting without a finished script was "nerve-wracking, but it was also a way of freeing up the whole creative process.
 We could literally decide on the day how we wanted a scene to progress.
 I'm not saying it's the way to make movies, but it gives you more freedom".
 Johnston said the actors were "very flexible" and that they dealt with the lack of a finished script "the best they could".

-Alessandro Nivola criticized the film after its release, saying in a 2002 interview: "It was like the only part I've ever done that just had nothing for me to latch on to, character-wise. [...]
+Actor Alessandro Nivola criticized the film after its release, saying in a 2002 interview: "It was like the only part I've ever done that just had nothing for me to latch on to, character-wise. [...]
 It was kind of maddening".
 The actors were frequently bruised during filming.
 Leoni said "more of my makeup was to cover the real bruises than to create fake ones".
 Michael Lantieri, who worked on the previous films, returned as the special effects consultant.
 Lantieri said that Jurassic Park III was the most physically demanding film of the series: "We had a cast that was willing to get real bruises and bumps, be around real heat, and actually go underwater".